jancipar/US-China-relations/README.md

 ### Analysis of topic modeling by term
 ![Image](https://github.com/jancipar/US-China-relations/blob/main/Image_topic_modelling_Obama_1.jpg)
-_Figure: created by us.
+_Figure 3: created by us.
 Topic modelling applied to Obama's first term from 2009 to 2013._

-In this first figure, representing the 15 main topic's of __*Obama's first term (2009-2013)*__, we see that there is almost an overalapping between topic related with international relations and politics (numbers 1, 3, 12 and 14 of the graphic).
+In Figure 3, representing the 15 main topic's of __*Obama's first term (2009-2013)*__, we see that there is almost an overalapping between topic related with international relations and politics (numbers 1, 3, 12 and 14 of the graphic).
 Climate change (number 15) is perhaps the most encompassing topic after U.S.'s economy (number 12).
 A curious topic, for it is well define and separate from others is that of Iran and nuclear weapons (number 9).

 ![Image](https://github.com/jancipar/US-China-relations/blob/main/Image_topic_modelling_Obama_2.jpg)
-_Figure: created by us.
+_Figure 4: created by us.
 Topic modelling applied to Obama's second term from 2013 to 2017._

-In this figure representing __*Obama's second term (2013-2017)*__, we see many overlappings at the bottom, with little apparent thematic coherency.
+In Figure 4 representing __*Obama's second term (2013-2017)*__, we see many overlappings at the bottom, with little apparent thematic coherency.
 Climate change (number 8), besides being more closely related to China, is also quite broad.
 Perhaps the most interesting topics are those of Russia-related security issues (numbers 5 and 14), since they appear to be linked with Taiwan.
 We also see the appearence of the first topic exclusively related to finance (number 13).

 ![Image](https://github.com/jancipar/US-China-relations/blob/main/Image_topic_modelling_Trump.jpg)
-_Figure: created by us.
+_Figure 5: created by us.
 Topic modelling applied to Trump's term from 2017 to 2021._

 Finally, __*Trump's term (2017-2021)*__ is difficult to read, for number 3 greatly disrupts its configuration.
 This topic seems to be a mix of click-bait articles and White House day-to-day procedures.
 Climate change's extension (number 10) has been reduced, to the advantage of topic focussing more on domestic matters (number 6 on White House's security policies and number 14 on Biden and the election): this shift perhaps shows an increased importance given to domestic matters by the New York Times, or also a further consideraton of China within U.S.'s politics.
 Iran and nuclear weapons (number 5) is also present, as well as finance (number 7) and even a distinct topic on North Korea (number 12).